-The LIFT Validation Program provides technical assistance and third-party peer review to validate and publish data on new technology performance.
+Our Technology Validation Program provides technical assistance and third-party peer review to validate and publish data on new technology performance.
 The goal is to assess how technology components function against intent / design claims in real water and wastewater systems in order to provide managers, operators, regulators, and others with the data they need to make informed decisions.
-Validations are not an endorsement of the technology; however, they do provide critical information needed on how to integrate new technologies into collection, treatment and distribution systems.
-At the conclusion of the validation, LIFT will publish the results and make them broadly available to the water community.
+Validations are not an endorsement of the technology; however, they do provide critical information needed on how to integrate new technologies into collection, treatment, and distribution systems.
+At the conclusion of the validation, we will publish the results and make them broadly available to the water community.

 - Assemble the validation panel

 - Develop and refine the test plan for the validation

 - Plan, schedule, and facilitate validation panel meetings